zhangchl007/acme-fitness-store/README.md

     --source-path apps/acme-shopping
 ```

+> Note: Deploying all applications will take 5-10 minutes

 ### Access the Application through Spring Cloud Gateway

 Retrieve the URL for Spring Cloud Gateway and open it in a browser: